FayCoder20/DESeq2_Normalization_GSEA/README.md

 # DESeq2_Normalization_GSEA
-Test RNA-seq raw counts file and meta data were included to run R notebook using DESeq2.
-Normalized count and phenotype lable file to run Gene Set Enrichment Analysis are included.
+Test data set including RNA-seq raw counts file and meta data was included to run R notebook using DESeq2.
+Normalized count generated from DESeq2 and phenotype lable file were included to run Gene Set Enrichment Analysis.